Brown Dog Tick

 After successful treatment of an acute tick infestation, tick collars or spot-on preparations are the most effective protection to reduce the risk of a new infestation.
 Depending on the product, collars or spot-ons offer protection that works for several months.

-Tick protection is not only important in summer but especially in the case of brown dog ticks all year round.
+But tick protection is not only important in summer but especially in the case of brown dog ticks all year round.

 References and more info: